Rearrangements of gaussian fields: Proofs

-\end{proof} We hence have to show that $f_n$ converges to $f$ on $\mathop{\textrm{int}}(K)$.
-In a first time we will use Ascoli-Arzela theorem to show that the $f_n$ uniformly converge on every $K_\epsilon$, and by consistency they converge point-wise on $\mathop{\textrm{int}}(K)$.
+\end{proof} To finish the proof of the theorem, we have to show that $f_n$ converges to $f$ on $\mathop{\textrm{int}}(K)$.
+In a first time we will use Ascoli-Arzela theorem to show that the $f_n$ uniformly converge on every $K_\epsilon$, and by consistency they converge pointwise on $\mathop{\textrm{int}}(K)$.
 Then we will show that the limit can be nothing but $f$.\\